World Cup 2026 stadiums

 Home Club: Cincinnati Bengals (NFL)

-Denver (Mile High Stadion)
+Denver (Mile High Stadium)

-Denver (Mile High Stadion)
+Denver (Mile High Stadium)

 Capacity: 77.595